 HOW TO PROPAGATE LAVENDER FROM CUTTINGS

-Taking cuttings from lavender is surprisingly very easy so long as you take them at the right time of year.
-Luckily you will get two bites of the cherry regarding this as you can take lavender cuttings either in the spring - just before the plant comes into flower, or in the autumn around august time.
+Taking cuttings from lavender is surprisingly easy so long as you take them at the right time of year.
+Luckily you will get two bites of the cherry as you can take lavender cuttings either in the spring (just before the plant comes into flower), or in the autumn around August time.

-Lavender has been propagated by cuttings for thousands of years so I will keep the technique 'old school' because I know this way works.
-Using 3 inch terracotta pots, fill with a good quality compost such as John Innes 'Seed and Cutting' or you can make your own by mix approximately 3 parts peat moss with 1 part horticultural grit or vermiculite.
+Lavender has been propagated by cuttings for thousands of years which proves its ease of production, so I will keep the technique 'old school' as I know this way works.
+Start by using 3 inch terracotta pots, filled with a good quality compost such as John Innes 'Seed and Cutting'.
+You can even make your own compost by mixing approximately 3 parts peat moss with 1 part horticultural grit or vermiculite.
 The most important thing here is that the compost is well drained.
 Dampen the mixture then poke a small hole about 1 to 1½ inches deep into the soil into which you will plant your 'freshly -cut' cuttings.

 How to take a lavender cutting

 Make sure that the branch is soft and not woody.
 Strip the bottom half of the cutting of leaves, place in the hole in soil that you prepared earlier then close the hole with soil.
 There is no need to use rooting hormones on lavender cutting, but no harm will be done if you are addicted to using it.